loginom/admin-guide-l10n/data-en/studio/README.md

 * [Internet Explorer](https://www.microsoft.com/ru-ru/download/internet-explorer.aspx) version 11.0 or higher
 * [Edge](https://www.microsoft.com/ru-ru/windows/microsoft-edge) version 14.0 or higher

-Parameters of connection to Loginom Server are set in the [configuration file](./config.md).
+Parameters for connection to the Loginom Server are set in the [configuration file](./config.md).